VarunNSrivastava/SchemeFractals/README.md

 ![image](https://i.imgur.com/o1jKb5j.png)

 The interpreter for Scheme was created in Python as part of a project for the class CS61a at UC Berkeley.
 The code for the Turtle commands was provided by the class.
+All of the Turtle commands used can be found in the ``scheme_builtins.py`` file.
 The documentation within the code provides some structure as to how to create different fractals.